 We can, also, go deeper, and ask: why it is a norm in the first place that we should seek to improve the discoverability of information?
 This can also be related to Hume’s famous ‘is/ought’ problem.
 Hume argued that when we move from a descriptive claim to a normative claim, we are committing a logical fallacy as there is nothing in the descriptive claim that suggests anything normative (Cohon, 2017).
 To move from descriptive to normative there must be a logical argument provided to justify the move.
 Once this move has been made, answering these normative questions is best carried out within the philosophical framework.

 As Thagard (2009, 246) notes ‘philosophy is the field […] with the most experience in the assessment of normativity.
-Epistemology, the philosophical theory of knowledge, traditionally addresses whether and how people ought to obtain knowledge.
+Epistemology, the branch of philosophy concerned with knowledge, traditionally addresses whether and how people ought to obtain knowledge.
 Ethics traditionally addresses how people ought to act’.
 What Thagard is saying is that there is no other field as well equipped as philosophy to answer normative questions.
 It follows from this, given that the questions at the foundational level in LIS will require, primarily, normative and not descriptive answers, that philosophy is the field best equipped to provide a foundation for LIS.

 For philosophy to be of relevance to LIS, and to provide it with the conceptual foundation

 Finally, the normative element implicit in sciences with an applied element, which

 - Analyse the terms and presuppositions of LIS to clarify their meaning and reveal underlying assumptions;

 - Discover standards for what count as good theories, valid modes of explanation and appropriate methods within LIS;

 - Develop an epistemological framework for research within LIS;